22 Best Things To Do In Bacalar, Mexico In 2024

 Note – they have a big party on Wednesdays that can be quite loud if you’re trying to sleep.

 The other popular hostel is the Che Hostel which is cheaper with bunks from $12.
-This is a real party hostel with an early 20s crowd so be aware if you choose to stay!
+This is a real party hostel with an early 20s crowd so be aware if you choose to stay.
 Another highly-rated budget hostel is Black Jaguar, a short walk from the town center.

 Browse all hostels in Bacalar on Hostelworld